moritzWa/smart-blocker/chrome-store-listing.md

 THE FIRST SITE BLOCKER WITH AN AI BOUNCER

-Block distracting sites, but with intelligence.
-When you need access, the AI decides if your reason is legitimate and grants precisely the time you need.
+Instead of outright blocking distracting sites, our AI bouncer asks WHY you want to visit.
+Based on your reasoning, it either blocks access or grants a specific duration.
 No manual timers.
 No workarounds.
 No willpower battles.

+THE SECRET?
+TYPING YOUR REASON MAKES YOU SELF-AWARE.

+It's easy to lie to yourself clicking "just 5 more minutes."
+But when you have to TYPE "check how many likes my post got" or "scroll Instagram" - you suddenly realize: is this really what I need right now?
+The AI bouncer forces honest self-reflection before every distraction.

 HOW IT WORKS:

-🧠 AI-DISTRACTION BOUNCER
+🧠 AI DISTRACTION BOUNCER
-Tell the AI why you need to unblock a site.
-It evaluates your reason and grants appropriate time.
+Type why you need to unblock a site.
+The AI evaluates your reason and grants appropriate time.

 • "Watch React tutorial" → ✅ 15 minutes
-• "Bored" → ❌ Stay focused
+• "Check colleague's LinkedIn profile" → ⏰ Save to To-Do Reminders instead
 • "Check weather" → ✅ 20 seconds
-• "Browse YouTube" → ❌ Get back to work
+• "Scroll X feed" → ❌ Stay focused

 ⏱️ SMART TIME-BOXING
 The AI determines how long you actually need.
 Quick lookup?
 30 seconds.
 Following a tutorial?
 15 minutes.
 You don't set timers—the AI does.